Best slide viewers for 2022

 Scanning functions

 Scanners go one step beyond simple viewing and create a digital file of the image on the slide.
-Scanners typically require extra beyond simple viewers, but they preserve the photo from the slide, which is great if the slide is deteriorating.
+Scanners typically require extra steps beyond simple viewers, but they preserve the photo from the slide, which is great if the slide is deteriorating.
 Basic scanners typically only create small JPEG images, but several consumer scanners (like the V600 on this list) can capture high-quality scans with relatively little effort.

 Film size

 When someone mentions slides, people typically envision 35mm frames encases in cardboard frames.
 In reality, though, slide film can also come in strips or larger medium format sizes.
 Most slide viewers only accept 35mm film, but scanners will sometimes accept medium format or odd sizes.
-Going for the light table and loupe strategy will let you look at whatever size film you may have.
+Going for the light table and loupe strategy will let you at whatever size film you may have.

 Best overall: KODAK Slide N SCAN Film and Slide Scanner